-- Lavender syrup: You can use either homemade or store bought lavender syrup.
+- Lavender syrup: You can use either homemade lavender syrup or store bought syrup.
 If you go the store bought route, I like Torani.

 - Milk: I've used 2% and whole cow's milk, as well as oat milk, in lattes with great success.
 My advice is to use whatever you like.
 However, I'd avoid cream or half and half.

 - Garnish: I floated a fresh lavender flower on top of my latte, but you could also use dried lavender.

 👩🏻🍳 How do you make a Lavender Latte?